 <dfdl:newVariableInstance

-ref = qname
+ref = QName

-defaultValue? = logical value or dfdl expression
+defaultValue? = logical value or dfdl expression >

-<!-- Content: logical value or dfdl expression (value) -->
+<!-- Contains: logical value or dfdl expression (value) -->

 </dfdl:newVariableInstance>

 Since an initial instance is created when the variable is defined, the use of dfdl:newVariableInstance is optional.
-It would be used if an instance with restricted scope is required.
+It would be used if an instance with restricted scope is needed.

-The dfdl:newVariableInstance annotation can be used on any element, element reference, group reference, sequence or choice.
+The dfdl:newVariableInstance annotation can be used on a group reference, sequence or choice only.
+It is a schema definition error otherwise.

-The scope of the instance of variable name is the dynamic scope of the schema component and its contents and so is inherited by any contained constructs or construct references.
+The scope of the instance of a variable is the dynamic scope of the schema component and its content model and so is inherited by any contained constructs or construct references.

-The ref attribute is a QName.
+The ref property is a QName.
 That is, it may be qualified with a namespace prefix.

-An optional dfdl:defaultValue for the instance may be specified.
+An optional defaultValue for the instance may be specified.
 It can be specified as an attribute or as the element value.
 The expression must not contain forward references to elements which have not yet been processed nor to the current component.
 If specified the default value must match the type of the variable as specified by dfdl:defineVariable.
 If the instance is not assigned a new default value then it will inherit the default value specified by dfdl:defineVariable or externally provided by the DFDL processor.
 If a default value is not specified (and has not been specified by dfdl:defineVariable) then the value of this instance is undefined until explicitly set (using dfdl:setVariable).

 If a default value is specified this initial value of the instance will be set when the instance is created.
 The value will override any (global) default value which was specified by dfdl:defineVariable or which was provided externally to the DFDL processor.
 A variable instance with a valid value (specified or default) can be referenced anywhere within the scope of the element on which the instance was created.

-Note that the syntax supports both a dfdl:defaultValue attribute and the 'defaultValue' being specified by the element value.
+Note that the syntax supports both a defaultValue attribute and the 'defaultValue' being specified by the element value.
 Only one or the other may be present.
 (Schema definition error otherwise.)

-It is a schema definition error to have more than one newVariableInstances for the same variable at any given point in the document.
+To set the default value to "" (empty string), the defaultValue attribute syntax must be used, or the expression { "" } must be used as the element value.

+The resolved set of annotations for a component may contain multiple dfdl:newVariableInstance statements.
+They must all be for unique variables, it is a schema definition error otherwise.
+However, the order of execution among them is not specified.
+Schema authors can insert sequences to control the timing of evaluation of statements more precisely.

 There is no short form syntax for creating variable instances.

 Examples